 Students will apply principles of homiletics in this skill-based course to learn to present biblical ideas to a gathered congregation.
 The course involves the student in the theory and the practice of preaching.
-Prerequisite: Any MT-WV course and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100 and Junior Standing or Departmental Approval.